ISUEOGTP/GISTaskSheets/SpatialDataScience_r/index.md

-The data for the Spatial Data Science with R task sheet Series will appear in this directory.
+The data for the Spatial Data Science with R task sheet series will appear in this directory.